Dahlias are among the most attractive flowers that may be cultivated in our balconies and gardens. And Black Dahlia care is easy too!

 4. Yellowing Leaves

-A few of the major causes of the dahlia leaves turning yellow is inadequate hydration.
+One of the major causes of the Dahlia leaves turning yellow is inadequate hydration.

 Dahlia leaves turn yellow for a variety of reasons, one of which is an unbalanced soil pH.
 Dahlia leaves also become yellow due to stem rot.